ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 T(n) = c\cdot n
 $$

-Therefore the running time of the sequential search is proportional to the size of the input.
+Therefore the running time of the linear search is proportional to the size of the input.
-This is called a *linear* running time
+This is called a *linear* running time.
-(and therefore the algorithm is sometimes called *linear search*).
 :::

 ::: example